Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

 Good health is also a prerequisite.
 Your guide may require you to sign a form stating your good health and ability level fit for the walk.

-For your safety, and that of and other walkers in your group, Tongariro walk fitness is so important that you may be prevented from taking part on the excursion due to some medical conditions such epilepsy, blood pressure, heart problems, and chronic asthma.
+For your safety, and that of and other walkers in your group, walk fitness for Tongariro is so important that you may be prevented from taking part on the excursion due to some medical conditions such epilepsy, blood pressure, heart problems, and chronic asthma.

 To make the most of this New Zealand experience, and to stay safe, you should be accompanied by a guide with mountain guiding experience in the specific alpine region.
 Changing weather and conditions such as ice, snow, and strong winds, may force your guide to make decisions that can only be made based on the conditions being experienced at the time.